 Patriotic Decoration Ideas for Picnic

 Next, for a simple DIY fourth of July decorations.
 Bring a mason jar or any jar and fill it with oatmeal, rice, or anything that will hold some small American flags in place.
 I love history so I thought it would be fun to add some Betsy Ross flags instead of our current flags.

 Once you have your flags in place drop in some sparklers for later when the sun starts going down and don't forget to bring a lighter.

 I mainly picked these Izze sparkling grapefruit drinks because I thought they were cute but to my surprise, they were very tasty and they don't have added sugar which is a bonus.
 These soft drinks were a great addition to our picnic and refreshing on a hot day.

 Add some more red, white, and blue decorations here and there.
+It is July fourth, after all.
 Different size flags are fun and banners are great too.
 A star-spangled banner would but very cute.
 But if you have a flag pillow or one with stars that are the icing on the cake if you know what I mean.

 So now that we have all the decorations planted its time to celebrate and enjoy a day with family and friends.